icecube/icetray-public/icetray/resources/docs/v4_05_namespaces.rst

   namespace-qualify all names [*]_.

 At best, ``using namespace`` in header files encourages sloppy and lazy coding practices.
-At worst, it introduces bugs cause by namespace clashes or undefined behavior.
+At worst, it introduces bugs caused by namespace clashes or undefined behavior.
 In fact, in IceCube software, some subtle bugs were found and subsequently squashed during the ``using namespace`` removal.